7 Top OpenPhone Alternatives to Try in 2025

 If OpenPhone isn’t meeting your needs anymore, Talkroute is a strong step up.

-Talkroute gives you all the basics—calls, texts, voicemail, and even video meetings—without needing extra equipment or a landline.
-You can run everything from your existing phone, laptop, or tablet.
+Talkroute gives you all the basics: calls, texts, voicemail, and even video conferencing, without being tied to physical desk phones.
+You can manage everything from your existing phone, laptop, or tablet.
+All you need is an internet connection.

-It’s great for teams that want to stay flexible, save money, and still look professional.
+It’s great for a range of teams, from small businesses to large customer service teams.
 Talkroute helps you keep business and personal calls separate, stay organized, and respond to customers quickly.
 All hassle-free!

 Works With Your Existing Devices

 A lot of businesses move away from OpenPhone because they need more control over how calls are handled.
-Talkroute gives you flexible call forwarding that works with mobile phones, landlines, desktops, or even other team members.
+Talkroute goes beyond basic call forwarding by giving you flexible options that work with mobile phones, landlines, desktops, or even other team members.

 Even if your business is small, Talkroute helps you sound like a larger company.
 You can create custom call menus and set up extensions for each department or team member.